 The CNO of a health system who has been charged with evaluating new software solutions for nurse staffing may know that 3 hospitals in their system have already adopted completely separate new solutions, while one hospital built their own – and now the CNO has to bring nursing leaders and staff from 15 institutions onto the same page for a system-wide decision.

 In another case, a 50-hospital health system that employs 12 different food services vendors, seeking standardization, drives internal alignment around comparisons and evaluations to produce a smaller, more efficient panel of 2-3 vendor partners.

-The need to build transparency and consensus, find best performers internally, speed decision-making, and drive out cost and redundancy is fueling growing interest in Lucro.
+The need to build transparency and consensus, find the best performers internally, speed up decision making, and drive out cost and redundancy is fueling growing interest in Lucro.